-No imposition of sentence of life imprisonment without parole if offense committed when under age 18
+No imposition of sentence of life imprisonment without parole if offense committed when under 18

-The bill prohibits a court from imposing a sentence of life imprisonment without parole on any person for an offense that was committed when the person was under age 18.
-Under
+The act prohibits a court from imposing a sentence of life imprisonment without parole on any person for an offense that was committed when the person was under 18.
+Under continuing law, offenses for which a sentence of life imprisonment is otherwise possible include rape, terrorism, aggravated murder, and murder.